-Rogers Campus students may not leave campus during the school day unless prior arrangements have been made by the parent with the student's teacher.
+Rogers Campus students may not leave campus during the school day unless prior arrangements have been made by the parent with the child's teacher.
 Students must sign out at the school office before leaving campus.
 Students who leave campus during school hours without permission will meet with the principal.
 Students must have signed permission from parents to walk or bike home alone.

 WWVA Campus students are not to leave campus during school hours without the permission of office personnel.
 Juniors and Seniors wishing to leave campus during the noon hour or before their school day has ended must have Administrative permission, a signed parental permission slip on file in the office, and be in good academic standing.
 Freshmen and Sophomores may leave campus during the noon hour only with a parent/guardian.
 Students needing to leave school before their school hours are finished must check with office personnel before doing so.
-Students who leave campus during school hours without permission will meet with the principal.